 Click here to view schedule

 Case competition team inquiries should be directed to Andrejs Strateicuks @ email@example.com.

-Competitors are allowed to watch other team’s presentations once they have presented, however they are not allowed to ask questions.
+After completing their presentation, teams are permitted to watch other teams’ presentations; however, they are not allowed to ask questions.